-- It’s an economical choice, unlike some of the more expensive cups that are $10 or so more (the Lunette for example).
+- It’s an economical choice.
 We love some frugal awesome and we’re sure you do too!

 - Because of the firmness of it, it pops open really easily and most people have no problems with insertion, removal or leakage (see: Menstrual Cup leaking?).

 - Customer service is excellent.
 Numerous people mentioned Emily as going above and beyond in order to help them out with any problem or question that they had.

 - It’s made in the USA, perfect for those who like to shop North American.

 - It’s registered with the FDA and made of the highest quality medical grade silicone.
 See: FDA approved menstrual cups.